krishaamer/green-filter-research/research/literature/design.md

 #### Nudge {#nudge}

--   The literature on *nudge* is wide, as researches try to find ways to affect human behaviors towards sustainability.
+-   The literature on *nudge* is huge, as researches try to find ways to affect human behaviors towards sustainability.
 Some notable
     examples:
 -   @WEE2021100364 proposes 7 types of nudging technique based on an